m-shalll/Dictionary-Assignment-/README.md

 # Dictionary-Assignment-
-The last assignment for Data Structure course
+The last assignment for Data Structure course created by myself and Amr Attia